Than-Sing/than-sing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm now a third year student from Zhiyuan College, Shanghai Jiao Tong University, majoring in mathematics and applied mathematics, advised by [Prof. Zhenli Xu](https://math.sjtu.edu.cn/faculty/xuzl/).
-In the spring semester of my junior year, I participated in an exchange program at the Department of Mathematics, The Chinese University of Hong Kong, advised by [Prof. Fenglei Fan](https://fengleifan.github.io/Feng-Lei.Fan.github.io/about.html).
+In the spring of 2024, I participated in the exchange program at the Department of Mathematics of The Chinese University of Hong Kong, advised by [Prof. Fenglei Fan](https://fengleifan.github.io/Feng-Lei.Fan.github.io/about.html).

+During the undergraduate period, in order to cultivate my ability of analysis and modeling, I participated in many mathematical contests and contests in modeling in my spare time.
+Here are some of the awards:
+- The Finalist Winner of 2024 Mathematical Contest in Modeling (Top 3%)
+- The Winning Prize of 2024 S.-T. Yau College Student Mathematics Contest (Applied \& Comp.
+Math)
-In my undergraduate, I have won the Finalist Winner of 2024 Mathematical Contest in Modeling (Top 3%), the First Prize of 2023 Chinese Mathematics Competitions (Shanghai Division) and the Second Prize of 2023 Asia and Pacific Mathematical Contest in Modeling.
+- The First Prize of 2023 Chinese Mathematics Competitions (Shanghai Division)
+- The Second Prize of 2023 Asia and Pacific Mathematical Contest in Modeling
+- The Third Prize of 2022 China Undergraduate Mathematical Contest in Modelling

-My research interest includes **optimization, deep learning theory and scientific computing.**
+My research interest includes `optimization`, `deep learning theory` and `scientific computing`.

 # 👨🏻‍🎓 [My Curriculum Vitae](pdfs/CV_in_English.pdf)